-- Blockchain Implications for Tax, and : Learn about blockchain technology and how to master current tax issues, anticipate new challenges and create value for yourself and your clients with this new technology.
+- Blockchain Implications for Tax webcast and CPE self-study: Learn about blockchain technology and how to master current tax issues, anticipate new challenges and create value for yourself and your clients with this new technology.

 Robotic Process Automation, Data Analytics and Business Intelligence

 - Data Analytics: A High-Level Introduction for Accounting Practitioners, The Tax Adviser: This article helps you learn how tax practitioners better trained in data analytics could improve decision-making in several areas.

 - Using Big Data to Identify Tax Risk, The Tax Adviser: This article helps you learn how to use data from the IRS to predict a client’s audit risk.

 - The Next Frontier of Data Analytics, Journal of Accountancy: This article addresses why CPAs and organizations need to learn to use advanced technology to predict and achieve outcomes.